 Learning to dust yourself off after rejection and start again can be tough when your job searches seem to be going nowhere.
 We have put together a list of ways to stay motivated when your job search is dragging on.

 Read case studies and get to know your peer’s career journeys.
+The life at work section of our career advice is a great resource for this.
 Your friends’ LinkedIn profiles might show highly successful careers but they were once in your shoes.
 Looking at these career paths might inspire you to pursue other career paths you might not have considered before.

 Take a break after rejection